Muhammad-Ali141/Real-Time-Airspace-Copilot-with-Agentic-Multi-Agent/README.md

 ## Real‑Time Airspace Copilot – Assignment 3

-This project implements a **multi‑agent, data‑driven airspace monitoring system** for Assignment 3.
+This project implements a **multi‑agent, data‑driven airspace monitoring system**.
 It combines:

 - An **n8n workflow** that ingests OpenSky Network data and writes JSON snapshots.
 - A **FastAPI “MCP‑style” server** that exposes flight and alert data as HTTP tools.